ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 Its core goal is to ensure that even forgetful souls can define dynamic libraries that don't expose their dependents to undefined behaviour, while helping them dodge certain performance pitfalls:
 - Compiler-change-proof ABI-stability is proven statically through the type system.
+- `stabby` also provides an alternative to the standard library's most commonly used types so you don't have to rewrite everything like you do in C.
-- `stabby` will deny compilation when a type is poorly laid out in memory.
+- `stabby` will deny compilation when a type is poorly laid out in memory, letting you worry about more important things instead.
 - Expoting functions embeds reports in the produced binaries to allow them to identify mismatching API/ABIs.
 - Importing functions checks these type reports, solving all the problems listed above.